 Odd title, you may think, emerging different, what does it mean?
 Nobody ever really stays the same after a bout of mental illness.
-You emerge as another person, and you are different from when you went in.
+You emerge as another person from depression or severe anxiety, and you are different from when you went in.
 You have to learn what you are capable of again and discover new ways to do things.

 I won’t make it long as you want to find out about things you can do to move forward.
 But suffice to say, I have emerged from the cocoon so many times and each time, I have been different.
 Of course, I have the memories of what I used to be like and how and if only I could do such, I could then return to this former person.